-5. RATIONALE AND OBJECTIVES FOR ASHBURTON DISTRICT COUNCIL OWNERSHIP
+5. RATIONALE AND OBJECTIVES FOR ASHBURTON DISTRICT COUNCIL OWNERSHIP a) To ensure local capacity and capability to undertake civil works, particularly focused on infrastructure.

 The rationale for the ongoing ownership of the Company in terms of contributing to the Ashburton District Council Long Term Plan is;